WebArtistryBAID/baid-speaker/README.md

 ## Features to complete

+* Show the survey questions on lecture dashboard page
+* Allow deleting a lecture
 * Proper "Dashboard" page
 * Show in-progress lectures, completed lectures, and all lectures in manage page: pagination
 * On-site notifications